 - muscle pain

 SCHOOLS Security Council of the Slovak Republic ordered the closure of all schools and pre-school facilities in Slovakia from 16th March until June 1st.
 The Bratislava Self-Governing Region and the City of Bratislava have interrupted their lessons already on 9.3.2020.
 At the same time, we want to ask parents, where possible, to protect their elderly parents when ensuring care for their children since seniors are the most vulnerable in terms of the complications associated with COVID-19.

 SENIORS According to the available statistics, seniors are among the most vulnerable population groups in terms of the complications associated with COVID-19.
 Therefore, in order to reduce the risk of transmission of the disease to the city’s most vulnerable residents, we have banned visits to facilities for seniors administered by the Capital City.
 The ban also applies to social service facilities administered by the Bratislava self-governing region.

 The Regional Public Health Authority has urged all residential social care facilities to ban contact between clients and the public at the latest from 6 March 2020.
 In justified and exceptional cases, the facility may allow individual visits by persons who have no symptoms of the disease and are wearing a face mask.

-PUBLIC EVENTS The Public Health Authority ordered a ban on organizing public cultural, sporting, social or other events.
-The Conference of bishops of Slovakia canceled all services until further notice.
+PUBLIC EVENTS The Public Health Authority ordered a ban on organizing public cultural, sporting, social or other events for more than 100 participants.